IBM Earnings Showcase AI and Automation

 IBM reports financials for four segments: Software, Consulting, Infrastructure, and Financing.
 And herein lay some interesting results.
 Software revenues of $6.7 billion were up 7.1% for the quarter, helped by sales of automation software, which was up 15% y/y.
 (Automation is part of the Software subsegment IBM Hybrid Platform & Solutions.)

 During his opening remarks on the earnings call, CEO Arvind Krishna cited cloud cost management (CCM) suite IBM Apptio as boosting the Software segment overall.
-Recall that IBM purchased Apptio for in August 2023 for a reported $4.6 billion.
+Recall that IBM purchased Apptio in August 2023 for a reported $4.6 billion.
 At the time, Big Blue vowed in its press release to incorporate Apptio’s FinOps platform into the portfolio that includes IBM Turbonomic, AIOps, and Instana to “give clients a ‘virtual command center’ for managing, optimizing and automating technology spending decisions.”
 Apparently, the addition has paid off.
 Though CCM and FinOps remain a scattered market of point products, drawing solutions under one IBM umbrella seems to be working.

 When speaking of automation last night, CEO Krishna also cited the upcoming integration of IBM’s $6.4-billion splurge on HashiCorp: “The powerful combination of Red Hat Ansible and Terraform will simplify provisioning and configuration of applications across hybrid cloud environments,” he said.